<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <li>This command will open the <strong>Programs and Features</strong> window. </li>

-<li>This window allows users to make changes, and uninstall Programs.
+<li>This window allows users to make changes and uninstall Programs.
 On the <strong>left pane</strong>, you can find <strong>Turn Windows Features on or off</strong>.
-Click on that. </li>
+Click on that.</li>

 </ul>

-<figure class="wp-block-image aligncenter size-full is-resized"><img decoding="async" width="1002" height="604" src="https://winsides.com/wp-content/uploads/2024/06/Turn-on-Windows-Features-on-or-off.webp" alt="Turn Windows Features on or off" class="wp-image-1219" style="width:768px" title="Enable Unified Write Filter in Windows 11 1" srcset="https://winsides.com/wp-content/uploads/2024/06/Turn-on-Windows-Features-on-or-off.webp 1002w, https://winsides.com/wp-content/uploads/2024/06/Turn-on-Windows-Features-on-or-off-300x181.webp 300w, https://winsides.com/wp-content/uploads/2024/06/Turn-on-Windows-Features-on-or-off-768x463.webp 768w, https://winsides.com/wp-content/uploads/2024/06/Turn-on-Windows-Features-on-or-off-780x470.webp 780w" sizes="(max-width: 1002px) 100vw, 1002px" /><figcaption class="wp-element-caption">Turn Windows Features on or off</figcaption></figure>
+<figure class="wp-block-image aligncenter size-full is-resized"><img decoding="async" width="1002" height="604" src="https://winsides.com/wp-content/uploads/2024/06/Turn-on-Windows-Features-on-or-off.webp" alt="Turn Windows Features on or off" class="wp-image-1219" style="width:768px" title="Enable Unified Write Filter on Windows 11 1" srcset="https://winsides.com/wp-content/uploads/2024/06/Turn-on-Windows-Features-on-or-off.webp 1002w, https://winsides.com/wp-content/uploads/2024/06/Turn-on-Windows-Features-on-or-off-300x181.webp 300w, https://winsides.com/wp-content/uploads/2024/06/Turn-on-Windows-Features-on-or-off-768x463.webp 768w, https://winsides.com/wp-content/uploads/2024/06/Turn-on-Windows-Features-on-or-off-780x470.webp 780w" sizes="(max-width: 1002px) 100vw, 1002px" /><figcaption class="wp-element-caption">Turn Windows Features on or off</figcaption></figure>

 <ul class="wp-block-list">

-<li>Once you click on that, the <strong>Windows Features</strong> dialog will pop up now. </li>
+<li>Once you click on that, the <strong>Windows Features</strong> dialog will pop up.</li>

 <li>Here you can find a whole lot of optional features.
-From <strong>IIS to <a href="https://winsides.com/enable-smb-1-0-cifs-file-sharing-support-windows-11/" data-type="post" data-id="415">SMB</a>, and WSL</strong>, you can find a lot of significant optional features here. </li>
+From <strong>IIS to <a href="https://winsides.com/enable-smb-1-0-cifs-file-sharing-support-windows-11/" data-type="post" data-id="415">SMB</a> and WSL</strong>, you can find a lot of significant optional features here.</li>

 <li>From the list of services, locate <strong>Device Lockdown</strong>.
 Click on the plus sign next to Device Lockdown to expand it. </li>